 - walnuts

-To make them, start by preheating your oven to 350 degrees and preparing your muffin tin with paper liners.
+To make them, start by preheating your oven to 350 degrees and preparing a standard 12-cup muffin tin with paper liners.
 Personally, I prefer to use parchment cupcake liners.

 If you have a potato masher, use it to make quick work of this task.
 Otherwise, just take the back of a spoon or some other utensil that has a wide surface area to mash them.
 (You could also use a ziplock bag like a glove and squeeze the bananas to mash them up.)